Bhandary1943/Bhandary1943/README.md

 I'm a creative tech enthusiast focused on **IoT**, **Cybersecurity**, and **AI solutions** that make lives better—especially for people with disabilities.
 Currently working on **'Second Eye'**, an intelligent assistive device for the visually impaired.

-📍 Based in Karnataka | 🌐 Multilingual: English, Kannada, Hindi
-🔍 Always exploring new tech in AI, ML, and cloud-integrated IoT solutions.

 ---

 ## 🔥 What I Do Best